 Wash treated clothing before wearing it again.

-Use of bug sprays may cause skin reactions in rare cases.
-The following additional statements will appear on the labels of all aerosol and pump spray formulation labels.
+Using bug sprays may cause skin reactions in rare cases.
+The following precautions will appear on the labels of all aerosol and pump spray labels.

 Do not spray in enclosed areas.